 – Defers and moves scripts to the footer, allowing your content to load first.

-– Minifies scripts, styles and HTML code to decrease their file size.
+– Minifies scripts, styles, and HTML code to decrease their file size.

-This plugin will minify, compress and cache your files to serve them at lightning speed.
 If you use (and implement fully) the features of this plugin, you may not need many of the others on this list since this app does a lot of the same things.

 But what about the database?

-Your WordPress blog calls on the database to display your posts, comments and your theme’s settings, to name a few.
+Your WordPress blog calls on the database to display your posts, comments, and your theme’s settings, to name a few.
 Is your database fully optimized?

-With this plugin your database will be automatically cleaned so that it runs at maximum efficiency.
-Cleaning consists of removing unnecessary data such as trashed and spam comments, pingbacks and trackbacks.
+With this plugin, your database will be automatically cleaned so that it runs at maximum efficiency.
+Cleaning consists of removing unnecessary data such as trashed and spam comments, pingbacks, and trackbacks.

 This plugin also cleans up post revisions.
 When you edit your blog posts, revisions are created as you continue writing your post, sometimes dozens of them!

-- Image optimization (compressing & lazy loading).
+- Image optimization plugin: Optimole

 Don’t go crazy trying to score an A grade on any website speed test!

-While having a fast blog is important, there are better uses of your time than trying to shave off a few milliseconds of your load time.
+While having a fast blog is important, there are better uses of your time than trying to shave off a few milliseconds of your page load time.

-Optimizing your blog for speed can be a set it and forget it type of thing.
+Optimizing your blog for speed can be a set-it-and-forget-it type of thing.
 Take the time to set up your blog for maximum efficiency right now – then let the plugins do their job after that.

 Which of these plugins do you use?
 Are there any I missed that should be included in the list?
 Let me know in the comments below!